Guinness World Record

 Congratulations Pat!

-On Saturday March 2, 2013, Theresa Dugwell enhanced her current Guiness World Record for the longest distance run by a woman (in her age category) on a treadmill in 12 hours.
-She ran a total of 60.15 miles, exceeding her previous record of 58.05 miles.
+On Saturday March 3, 2012, my client Theresa Dugwell set a Guinness World Record for longest distance run, 58.05 miles, on a treadmill in 12 hours, for her age group.
+A year later, she enhanced the record and ran a total of 60.15 miles.
 The event took place at the North York YMCA at Bayview and Sheppard, Toronto, Canada, starting at 12 AM for 12 hours.
 The Y supported this effort and there were many other athletes participating at the same time providing additional support during Theresa's attempt.

 Theresa is the co-author of the book 'Power Source For Women'.
 She sets an example of what is possible and serves as a role model for us all.